 Hurricane Harvey Update- How You Can Help Houston-Area Theatres

-Hurricane Harvey has battered Texas, with over 30 inches of rainfall already in some areas, and even more expected today.
-Flooding in the Houston area has left many theatres underwater and unable to remain open.
+Hurricane Harvey has battered Texas, and the damage is immense.
+Flooding in the Houston area has left many theatres underwater, with enormous recovery projects already underway.

 Check out the latest updates below:

-Alley Theatre: The Alley Theatre has been severely impacted by Tropical Storm Harvey.
-In order to keep our patrons, staff, and artists safe, the Alley has cancelled all remaining performances of Alfred Hitchcock's The 39 Steps.
-All electricity, email servers, and phone lines remain offline.
-Patrons may exchange their existing tickets for a future Hubbard Theatre production at no additional charge, request a refund, or donate the value of the tickets to the Theatre.
-Please email boxoffice@alleytheatre.org and the Box Office staff will return your message when we return to normal operations.
-The offices and box office are closed because there is no electrical power in the building.
-Upon initial inspection, Alley's Neuhaus Theatre, Mitchell Lobby, and basement dressing rooms suffered the most damage, with water rising past the high water mark of 2001's Tropical Storm Allison.
-The Hubbard Theatre and the Long Lobby remain in tact without any damage.
+We want to update you on the status of Houston Ballet's activities as the new season approaches.
+Due to a disruption of the company's systems from a power outage and minor water damage that caused our ticketing and email systems to go offline, our offices are closed and will remain closed through Labor Day.

+Furthermore, our season-opening performances of "Poetry in Motion", scheduled for September 8-17, have been unavoidably cancelled.
+We will endeavor to reschedule those performances in the coming months.
+We are hopeful that "Mayerling" will be able to open the season with performances beginning on September 21st, as previously scheduled.
+This plan, of course, depends on the availability of the Wortham Theater Center, which has incurred some storm-related damage, as previously reported.

-The Wortham Theater Center (501 Texas Avenue): water penetration into the front of house areas due to high water at a low level; that water has now receded and left residual dirt.
+Houston Grand Opera: Our great city and region are continuing to suffer from the aftermath of Hurricane Harvey, and we know that we are facing a long recovery together.
+Following is an update on the Wortham Theater Center, whose two theaters, the Brown and Cullen, are home to Houston Grand Opera.
+The Wortham had water penetration into the front of house areas at a low level due to high water; that water has now receded and left residual dirt.
 In the back of house, water surged over the storm defense and some water went onto the Brown Theater stage.
-This was at low level and has resulted in damage to the surface of the stage.
-The Cullen Theater stage has little water damage and the dressing room corridor had water, but at a low level.
+This was at a low level but has resulted in damage to the surface of the stage.
+The Cullen Theater stage has little water damage and the dressing room corridor had water, but also at a low level.
 The basement of the building is completely full of flood water.

-Houston Grand Opera will be out of our offices until after Labor Day.
-Our website remains down.
-We will provide another update on Thursday afternoon, August 31.

-Jones Hall (615 Louisiana Street): some water penetration, but the stage and auditorium show no discernible water damage.
-The rehearsal room in the basement has significant water damage and currently still has standing water.

-The Hobby Center: some water penetration in Zilkha Hall through the loading dock area of the foyer.
+We want to thank Houston First, Theater District Inc. engineers, and Andy Frank Security for their great work in protecting the building from even worse damage.
+The Theater District garage is completely flooded and will undoubtedly be closed for some time for repairs and cleanup.
+Fortunately, HGO staff members had the foresight to move valuable instruments and many costumes, including those for our opening productions of La traviata and Julius Caesar, to higher floors in advance of the storm.

 Stages Repertory Theatre: Our thoughts are with all our fellow Texans who have been impacted by flooding and severe weather.
-We're grateful that Stages is dry and undamaged as of Monday, August 28, although our offices and facility remain closed due to flooding in the surrounding areas.
-We will continue to monitor the situation over the next few days to determine when performances will resume.
-Please stay tuned to our website and social media for further updates.
+We're grateful that Stages is dry and undamaged as of Tuesday, August 28, although our offices will remain closed through at least Wednesday, August 30, due to flooding in the surrounding areas.

-Queensbury Theatre: Due to the updated reports concerning Tropical Storm Harvey, the Queensbury Theatre will be closed on August 25th, 26th, and 27th.
-Consequently, all performances at the Queensbury Theatre during this time will be rescheduled.

-The Theater District Garages are full of water on all levels and are therefore completely unusable.
+For the safety of our artists, staff and patrons, all performances through Sunday, September 3, have been canceled.
+Always...Patsy Cline will resume performances on Wednesday, September 6.
+Due to schedule constraints, performances of Woody Sez will not be rescheduled.

+Ticket-holders may exchange tickets for a future performance free of charge, donate the value of the tickets to support this year's 40th Anniversary Season, or request a refund.

 Pasadena Little Theatre: For your safety and security, the Opening Weekend performance of "On The Verge" has been cancelled due to inclement weather from Hurricane Harvey.
 Opening night is been postponed to September 1st.